 4.2.
-Types of Rules
+Rules vs. institutions

-Existing numerical rules vary from one country to another.
-They frequently stipulate upper limits on the budget balance, or on the debt, or on spending, or they set lower limits on tax revenues.
+There are a great variety of numerical rules.
+The most frequent ones stipulate upper limits on the budget balance, or on the debt, or on spending, or else -they set lower limits on tax revenues.
 Quite often, several of these limits are combined.
 Some rules apply year by year, others define limits over several years, sometimes over the entire business cycle or over the duration of a government.
 Some are national, with subcentral government components.
 The European monetary union's Stability and Growth Pact is a supranational rule.
 According to IMF (2009), 80 countries have adopted some rule or another.